 In 2008, Sheila retired after 38 years in the legal field in which she held positions of legal secretary, Administrative Assistant and IT Support.
 Now she splits her time between Grants Pass, OR and San Mateo, CA. She is a current member of Skyline Dog Fanciers of San Mateo County and the San Mateo Dog Training Club and has taught obedience classes for both groups.
 She currently teaches obedience classes for Canine Club in Grants Pass.
 Sheila and her husband acquired their first Labrador Retriever in 1973 and shortly after that she became an instructor with the San Bruno Dog Obedience School (an organization that she is still involved with).
 She currently has three dogs of her own (Labrador Retriever #12, a Goldendoodle and a Labradoodle).
 She actively participates in many dog related activities with her dogs including therapy dog work, AKC obedience and rally competitions, scent work and has competed in agility in the past.

 In 2001, she became involved with a service dog organization and became a puppy raiser with them.
 In 2007, she and four others founded Canine Angels.
 Since 2001, she has raised over 15 puppies, assisted in the whelping of over 8 litters and is currently raising a litter for Canine Angels.

 The Canine Angels Board of Directors

-- Currently on her 6th puppy to raise for CAST
+- Currently raising her 10th puppy for CAST

 - Raised in Grants Pass, graduated from Grants Pass High School, and received a Bachelor’s degree in education from Oregon State University, GO BEAVERS!!!